e-clearing-net/OCHP/OCHP-direct.md

 their connected roaming partners.
 The upload of the own interface definition is done in the following way:

- * CMS or MDM sends the SetNewServiceEndpoints.req PDU.
+ * CMS or MDM sends the AddServiceEndpoints.req PDU.
- * CHS responds with a SetNewServiceEndpoints.conf PDU.
+ * CHS responds with a AddServiceEndpoints.conf PDU.